duxsco/gentoo-installation/docs/disk_setup.md

 set -o history
 ```

-`disk.sh` creates user "meh" which will be used later on to act as non-root.
+[disk.sh creates the user "meh"](https://github.com/duxsco/gentoo-installation/blob/main/bin/disk.sh#L174) which will be used later on to act as non-root.

 ## 3.3. /mnt/gentoo Content

+After executing "disk.sh", the btrfs subvolume "@root" should contain:

 === "four disks"